CoderDojoStirling/coderdojo-scriptcraft-server/docs/lesson1/lesson.md

 	var drone = new Drone();
 	drone.up(1);
 	drone.fwd(1);
-	drone.box( blocks.tnt, 3, 1, 2 );
+	drone.box( blocks.wood, 3, 1, 2 );
 	drone.up(1);
 	drone.fwd(1);
-	drone.box( blocks.tnt, 3, 1, 2 );
+	drone.box( blocks.wood, 3, 1, 2 );
 	drone.up(1);
 	drone.fwd(1);
-	drone.box( blocks.tnt, 3, 1, 2 );
+	drone.box( blocks.wood, 3, 1, 2 );
 }
 ```

-Cool - a staircase of TNT!
+Cool - a wooden staircase!
 But imagine we wanted a staircase with 50 steps.
 That would takes ages to type.
 But there's a better way - using a loop.

 Type this in, but don't run it yet.
 ```